BTS: A Comprehensive Benchmark for Tie Strength Prediction: Introduction

 However, ground-truth tie strength label information is usually missing or incomplete in practice.
 Most online social network platforms lack mechanisms to distinguish between different types of ties.
 Furthermore, obtaining ground-truth labels of tie strengths in networks is an under-explored problem~\cite{liu2020new}.
-Existing literature has various tie strength definitions, including direction-based definitions~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}, score-based definitions~\cite{liu2020new} and frequency-based definitions~\cite{zhuang2021modeling}.
-Since the differences between these definitions vary greatly, the tie strength prediction performance of these methods under different definitions also differs significantly.
-Therefore, it is necessary to devise a uniform definition of ground-truth tie strength labels and develop corresponding methods.
-As the field evolves, consistency across studies will enable more meaningful comparisons and allow future research to build on existing work more effectively.
+Existing literature has various tie strength definitions, including direction-based definitions~\cite{sintos2014using, adriaens2018acquaintance, zhong2020scalable, oettershagen2022inferring}, score-based definitions~\cite{liu2020new}, and frequency-based definitions~\cite{zhuang2021modeling}.
+Since the differences between these definitions vary greatly, the empirical tie strength prediction performance of these methods under different definitions also differs significantly.
+We therefore need standardized pseudo-label techniques to summarize these definitions to ensure consistency across studies, enabling more meaningful comparisons and allowing future research to build upon existing work more effectively.

-As suggested by the empirical results later Section~\ref{Sec:empirical}, existing models tend to have low prediction performance and insignificant average $tie$ weight differences between strong and weak ties.
-This can significantly affect the models' ability to generalize across various real-world scenarios, and limit their effectiveness in diverse settings.
-In addition, failure to correctly recognize strong and weak ties can have significant implications in real-world networks, such as underestimating the influence of fraudulent behavior, or miscalculating the risk of a community suffering from a disease.
-It is important to understand the reasons why current tie strength prediction models fail to perform well under various tie strength definitions, and consider how we can obtain better predictions under weakly-/un-supervised settings.
+Furthermore, as suggested by the empirical results in Section~\ref{Sec:empirical}, existing models exhibit low predictive performance and inconsistent accuracy between strong and weak ties, which can severely impact their ability to generalize across diverse real-world scenarios, limiting their effectiveness in applications such as detecting fraudulent behavior or assessing the risk of disease outbreaks within communities.
+Therefore, it is crucial to establish a benchmark to comprehensively evaluate and compare the performance of current and future tie strength prediction models across different settings.